 - General damages such as the cost of repairing or replacing your car

 - Special damages such as loss of earnings

 - Psychological pain and trauma as a result of the accident

-In order to accurately asses the severity of your claim, it is a good idea to get a full medical report of your injuries.
-You may have visited A&E immediately following the incident but this won’t always give a thorough account of all injuries sustained and their implications.
+In order to accurately assess the severity of your claim, it is a good idea to get a full medical report of your injuries.
+You may have visited A&E immediately following the incident, but this won’t always give a thorough account of all injuries sustained and their implications.
 Accident Claims UK’s provided solicitor can help to arrange a full medical examination so that your dedicated stolen vehicle injury lawyer can show the full extent to which you have suffered.

 - Brain damage

 - Loss of limbs